Current State

 The Supply Of Talent To Top Jobs Effort is directly in alignment with the Colorado Talent Pipeline Report.
 RMP works directly with the Colorado Department of Higher Education, Colorado Workforce Development Council, Civic Lab, and StriveTogether to ensure projects launched through the Partnership are directly in alignment with state priorities and are utilizing learnings and best practices from around the country.

 Additionally, this effort brings together partners from industry, workforce development, higher education, K-12, and community based organizations, and community members to work together on projects that will maximize the impact of the work they are doing to increase the talent supply.
-To see all of the entities involved in this effort, click the button below.
+All of the entities involved in specific projects are listed on those pages.

 Learn more about this effort, including data and impact, our action underway in 2023 and beyond, and who’s involved, by clicking on the links in the left sidebar.